AzureCosmosDB/scenario-based-labs/Retail/HOL step-by-step - Cosmos DB scenario-based labs - Retail.md

 ## Exercise 4: Complete and deploy Web App and Function Apps (Association Rules)

-Duration: 30 minutes
+**Duration**: 30 minutes

-Synopsis: Now that we have data for our association calculations, we will add code to the web app and function app to support this new recommendation engine.
+**Synopsis**: Now that we have data for our association calculations, we will add code to the web app and function app to support this new recommendation engine.

 ### Task 1: Implement the Associations recommendation rules